|Atomic Mass||39.948 g.mol-1|

 - Under extreme conditions, argon can form certain compounds even though it is a gas.

-- It is characterised by same solubility level in water as that of oxygen.
+- It is characterized by same solubility level in water as that of oxygen.

 - It has low thermal conductivity.